bahrus/trans-render/README.md

 For this functionality, we use tuples to represent these settings.
 P stands for Properties, E for events, A for attributes, and T for transform or template.
 There are four nested, and subsequently larger processors that can do one or more of these 4 things.
 It is a good idea to use the "weakest" processor for what you need, thereby reducing the footprint of your web component.

-In the case of E for events, use Transform on right hand side.
+In the case of E for events, use Transform on right hand side for DTR.

+For non DTR, if PEAT are functions, evaluate based on context first, then apply

 ## Dynamic transforms [TODO]

+Create link to JSON transform based on context parameters